shanhangel/StormDataNOAA/stormdata.md

 consequences?

 ## 2. Getting the data
-Dataset is downloaded from coursera web page
+[NOAA storm database](http://d396qusza40orc.cloudfront.net/repdata/data/StormData.csv.bz2) is downloaded from coursera web page.
+Cache is used to avoid repetition of downloading.

 ```r